 There are three out of 1000 American children who are born with hearing loss at a detectable level on one or both ears.
 Many of these children are not getting the proper help and might be at risk for behavioral, emotional, and learning difficulties.
-Watching for signs with help you execute hearing loss intervention when it matters most.
+Watching for signs helps you execute hearing loss intervention when it matters most.

 Hearing affects the language and cognitive development of children.
 Children who have hearing impairment may be facing a life of underperformance and emotional instability.
 Children must be able to hear not only in a classroom setting but within any environment as well.